seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

-For the first part of the test design component, we measure the adequacy of our current test suite using one or more code coverage tools
+For the first part of the test design component, we measure the adequacy of our current test suite using one or more code coverage tools.

 ## Measuring Control Flow Coverage